Granada, Spain

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Granada is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of accommodation in Granada.
 Additionally, you can search for local real estate agents who specialize in Granada rentals.
 You can also look for classified ads in local newspapers and magazines, or ask friends and family who may know of available rentals.
-Finally, you can visit the city and look for “For Rent” signs in the windows of buildings," explained one expat living in Granada, Spain.
+Finally, you can visit the city and look for “For Rent” signs in the windows of buildings," commented one expat who made the move to Granada.

 What is a typical expat home or apartment like in Granada?

 "Expat homes and apartments in Granada typically feature bright, airy interiors with high ceilings and plenty of natural light.
 Many of the apartments have balconies or terraces, offering stunning views of the city and the surrounding mountains.
 The apartments are usually well-equipped with modern amenities, such as air conditioning, Wi-Fi, and washing machines.
-The city's vibrant culture and history are reflected in the architecture of the buildings, with many of them featuring traditional Spanish elements such as tiled floors and ornate balconies," explained one expat living in Granada, Spain.
+The city's vibrant culture and history are reflected in the architecture of the buildings, with many of them featuring traditional Spanish elements such as tiled floors and ornate balconies," said one expat who made the move to Granada.

 What is the average cost of housing in Granada?